The Island Grown Schools program has designated October as Apple Month.

 “Celebrate by trying this recipe out with your family, and by tasting a variety of locally and regionally grown apples to see which varieties you like best,” Ms. Duncker said.

-Delicata Squash Stuffed with apples, raisins and walnuts (Serves 4)
+Delicata Squash Stuffed with Apples, Raisins, and Walnuts

 2 Delicata Squash, cut in half lengthwise and seeded (choose squash approximately the same size)